 With a spectacular backdrop of undulating hills, and the awe-inspiring Dam Wall taking centre stage, Lake Hume is magnificent from every angle.

-Only 15 minutes from town, the gentle, rolling slopes of Lake Hume make it very easy to set up for the day, and then cool down with a quick dip as the sun gets high in the sky.
+Only 15 minutes from town, the gentle, rolling slopes of Lake Hume make it very easy to set up for the day, then cool down with a quick dip as the sun climbs high in the sky.